JacobKayembekazadi/SEBENZAMVP1/IMPROVEMENTS_IMPLEMENTED.md

-# Advocate Ops Hub - Improvements Implemented
+# Sebenza System - Improvements Implemented

 ## Overview
-This document outlines the significant improvements implemented to enhance the Advocate Ops Hub law firm management system, making it more robust, maintainable, and feature-rich.
+This document outlines the significant improvements implemented to enhance the Sebenza System law firm management platform, making it more robust, maintainable, and feature-rich.

 ## 🎯 Major Improvements Implemented